dart-archive/www.dartlang.org/src/site/codelabs/ng2/index.markdown

 </div> <div class="col-md-5" markdown="1">

 * This simple component displays a title.

+* This file is the template for the AppComponent class.
+  This HTML is inserted whenever the `<my-app>` element appears in the app.

 &nbsp; {% comment %} non-breaking space required for bootstrap/markdown bogosity {% endcomment %}
 </div> </div>